SPICE Student Programs

 Local Programs in Japan

-SPICE offers several online programs for high school students in specific regions in Japan, including three prefectures (Hiroshima, Oita, and Tottori), one city (Kawasaki), and two schools (Takatsuki Senior High School and Yokohama Eiri Girls’ High School).
+SPICE offers several online programs for high school students in specific regions in Japan, including three prefectures, one city, and two high schools.
 We also partner with the Hiroshima Business and Management School to offer a course on entrepreneurship to MBA students in Hiroshima Prefecture.

 Stanford e-Japan Student Reflections